proto17/dji_droneid/README.md

 __Currently the C++ program that does Turbo decoding and rate matching is not in the repo.
 This will be added in the next week or so__

+This branch has the original GNU Radio OOT module for GNU Radio 3.10

 List of tasks:
  - Identify ZC sequence (done)
  - Detect ZC sequence (done)